Dublin, California Therapists

 You know something’s not right and may be ready to make some changes or at least begin exploring what those might be.
 Whether is through substances, food, relationships with others, self sabotaging your dreams, you are trying to deal with your...

-An Overview of Mental Health in Dublin, California
+Mental Health in Dublin, California

 Dublin, California, Demographics

 In terms of diversity, Dublin is very.
-41 percent of residents are White.
-36.6 percent are Asian, 10.1 percent are Hispanic, 5.81 percent are Black and 5.26 percent are two plus ethnicities.
+41% of residents are White.
+36.6% are Asian, 10.1% are Hispanic, 5.81% are Black, and 5.26% are two plus ethnicities.

 Factors That May Contribute to Poor Mental Health in Dublin

-When you look at income, poverty rates and diversity, you might think that Dublin residents don’t experience mental problems.
-However, when you consider factors such as the gender-wage gap, high-stress jobs and the high cost of living, it may be easier to see why so many residents live with emotional disorders.
+When you look at income, poverty rates, and diversity, you might think that Dublin residents don’t experience mental problems.
+However, when you consider factors such as the gender wage gap, high-stress jobs, and the high cost of living, it may be easier to see why so many residents live with emotional disorders.